ec-europa/eubfr-data-lake/.github/CONTRIBUTING.md

 1. Each merged PR should be labeled with one of the [labels](https://github.com/ec-europa/eubfr-data-lake/labels) named `tag: ...` to indicate what kind of change it is.

-2. Pull the latest `master` branch.
+2. Pull the latest `master` and branch out to a release branch `chore/release-x`

 3. Create a change log entry for the release by running `npm run changelog`.
 The command will find all the labeled pull requests merged since the last release and create a change log entry with all the changes and links to PRs and their authors.
-Copy and paste it to `CHANGELOG.md`.
+Copy and paste it to the top of `CHANGELOG.md`.

-4. Merge the changelog update.

-5.  **Do not run `npm publish`.
-Instead, run `npm run publish`.**
+4.  **Run `npm run publish` (NOT `npm publish`)**

-6. The CLI will ask for a confirmation about the new package versions.
+5. The CLI will ask for a confirmation about the new package versions.
 Please verify them carefully before accepting.

-7. Once you have accepted, the script will generate the necessary changes in the CHANGELOG file.
+6. Once you have accepted, the script will increment lerna (project) version and the version of the packages changed.

-8. Commit generated change log files and possibly reuse the information making a new release.
+7. Commit changes in the release branch and open a pull request.
+When it's merged, create a new release on GitHub.